Geology with Physical Geography BSc (Hons)

 Teaching is through lectures, fieldwork, practical activities, lab work, tutorials, dissertation supervision, and directed independent learning.
 We place an emphasis on strengthening the employability of our graduates through the acquisition of a range of subject-specific and transferable skills, as well as the development of knowledge and understanding.

 Fieldwork is one of the most beneficial and enjoyable aspects of this degree.
-Current fieldwork locations include Ireland, Tenerife, North West Scotland and the Western Isles.
-You will also visit local field sites.
+Current fieldwork locations include Edinburgh, Tenerife, and the Scottish Highlands.
+You’ll also visit local field sites.

 How you'll be assessed